crdoconnor/strictyaml/README.rst

 If you're looking at this and thinking "why not do/use X instead?" that's a healthy response, and you deserve answers.
 These are probably the questions you're asking:

 * `Why should I use strictyaml instead of ordinary YAML? <https://github.com/crdoconnor/strictyaml/blob/master/FAQ.rst#why-should-i-use-strictyaml-instead-of-ordinary-YAML>`_
-* `What bullshit in ordinary YAML does strictyaml remove? <https://github.com/crdoconnor/strictyaml/blob/master/FAQ.rst#what-bullshit-in-ordinary-yaml-does-strictyaml-remove>`_
+* `What features does StrictYAML remove? <https://github.com/crdoconnor/strictyaml/blob/master/FAQ.rst#what-features-does-strictyaml-remove>`_
 * `What do you mean implicit typing is a terrible idea? <https://github.com/crdoconnor/strictyaml/blob/master/FAQ.rst#what-do-you-mean-implicit-typing-is-a-terrible-idea>`_
 * `Why not use JSON for configuration or DSLs? <https://github.com/crdoconnor/strictyaml/blob/master/FAQ.rst#why-not-use-json-for-configuration-or-dsls>`_
 * `Why not use INI files for configuration or DSLs? <https://github.com/crdoconnor/strictyaml/blob/master/FAQ.rst#why-not-use-ini-files-for-configuration-or-dsls>`_